Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Algorithm and Theoretical Results

 \end{theorem}

 Above, probabilities and expectations are with respect to both the randomness in the observations and the sampling procedure.
-Both theorems show that we can learn with respect to both losses at $\widetilde{O}(nm\sqrt{T})$ rate.
-This result is consistent with previous upper and lower bounds for $m$ dimensional linear and generalised linear bandits where the minimax rate is known to be $\widetilde{O}(m\sqrt{T})$~\citep{filippi2010parametric,rusmev2010linearly,dani2008stochastic,li2017provably,shamir2015complexity}.
-The additional $n$ term is required since we need to learn for $n$ agents separately.
+Both theorems show that we can learn with respect to both losses at $\sqrt{T}$ rate.
+Note that the rates depend on the number of initialization sub-phases $M$.
+By choosing $M=m^2$, we get a $\widetilde{O}(nm\sqrt{T})$ bound.
+However, this also requires a large initialization phase, which may not be feasible in practice.
+We can instead choose $M$ to be small, but this leads to correspondingly worse asymptotic bounds.